 Here is the specific part of the BCA that you need to follow:

 - Building Code of Australia Housing Provisions (BCA) | Part 3.12

 - Materials for the thermal insulation of buildings (AS/NZS 4859.1)

 Getting the right R-value may seem to be different, but this is one of the important factors that must be accurate at all times.
 The reason is that most manufacturers and professional insulation installers state that the higher the R-value of the materials, the more effective it is.

-You probably wonder what R-value means?
+Do you probably wonder what R-value means?
 By definition, R-value means thermal resistance.
 This is the one that determines the effectiveness of the insulating material’s resistance to conductive heat flow.
-To give you a clear idea of R-value is, here’s the basic R-value requirement for floors.
+To give you a clear idea of the R-value, here’s the basic R-value requirement for floors.

 Aside from the climate and type of house or apartment, the density and thickness of the insulation materials also help to determine the right R-value.

 Making the home comfortable is always been the top priority of everyone.
 Adding underfloor insulation certainly can achieve that.
-It’s a plus that it can also address all the other problems your floor may have (e.g. update the old flooring, replacing broken tiles etc.).
+It’s a plus that it can also address all the other problems your floor may have (e.g., updating the old flooring, replacing broken tiles, etc.)